“If you want to be a writer, you must do two things above all others: read a lot and write a lot.”

 The teaching approaches, specific content and methods of delivery and of formative assessment may vary between teachers in order to meet the needs of the learners in each group.
 We believe each group deserves a bespoke experience that pivots on the unique relationship between learner and teacher.

-At Key Stage 2, pupils follow the National Curriculum where they are introduced to a range of texts from non-fiction, John Rocco, Dylan Thomas, Lewis Carroll through to Philippa Pearce, Carol Ann Duffy, Amy Wilson, they are introduced to Shakespeare and a range of poetry to name but a few.
+At Key Stage 2, pupils follow the National Curriculum where they are introduced to a range of texts from non-fiction linked through the thematic concept of journeys.
+We explore texts by Catherine Johnstone, Danial Pennac, Lewis Carroll through to Philippa Pearce, Alex Bell, Amy Wilson, Ross Welford, they are introduced to Shakespeare and a range of poetry to name but a few.

 At Key Stage 3, pupils follow the National Curriculum and study a range of areas comprising of fiction, non-fiction, media, creative writing, poetry, shared novel, Beowulf, Chaucer and Shakespeare.

-Pupils are taught in tutor groups on entry into the school and then organised into broad learning groups based on data collected: KS2 information from first schools, teacher assessment PiXL and GL assessments.
-Although pupils are broadly grouped by ability, their individual needs and requirements are also taken into account.
+Pupils are taught in tutor groups on entry into the Academy and then organised into learning groups based on data collected: KS2 information from first schools, teacher assessment and GL assessments.
+Pupils’ individual needs and requirements are at the heart of our approach.
 Learning groups are flexible and reviewed throughout the first term to ensure that pupils are suitably placed to best meet their needs.
 Learners who require specific interventions and support have bespoke English timetables.
-They are placed in small groups where they receive monitored programmes of learning including Fresh Start.
 Groupings are reviewed at the end of Year 6 and at regular intervals throughout Key Stage 3.
 All groups follow the same broad curriculum and work is differentiated by the individual teachers to suit each group’s learning needs.

 Additional Learning and Extra Curricular Opportunities Include: